 Note: Depending on your theme, it might look a bit different than the screenshots above.
 Each theme can style and place elements in different locations, but generally, this is how these settings will be displayed to customers.

-Interval - This setting has two controls.
+Deliver Every - This setting has two controls.
 It allows you to choose how often the selling plan will bill your customers and on what frequency (daily, weekly, monthly, yearly).
-In our example, we'll select 1 for the interval and Monthly for the frequency settings so the customers are charged every month.
-If you wanted to bill the customers every two months, you'd select 2 for the interval and the monthly frequency.

 The interval settings also control how often orders will be generated in your Shopify store.
-For example, if your selling plan bills the customer weekly, then orders will be generated weekly.
+For example, if your selling plan bills the customer weekly, orders will be generated weekly.

 There are four options for pricing selling plans: